 - Kit Includes

-These NEW CONTRACTOR KITs include both the "Contractors Trade Course" and the "Law and Business Course" required to get your California State License.
-KITs include the Study Manuals with the lectures available on DVD, CD, or Both.
+These ADD CONTRACTOR CLASSIFICATION KITs include the "Contractors Trade Course" required to add an additional California State License Classification to your existing license.
+KITs include the Study Manual with the lectures available on DVD, CD, or Both.
 KITs also include a Licensing Checklist, the Applications, and Hundreds of Practice Exam Questions with answers and explanations.
 You will also get access to our Online Exam Preparation Center from which you can test yourself repeatedly right up to the day of your State Exam.
 In addition, we will assist you and review your Application before you send it to the State.
 KITs may very base on the Lecture DVDs, CDs, Assistance, and Guarantee.

 The following are KIT OPTIONS;

-$299 - Trade Manualsplus Law & Business Manual, access to our Online Exam Preparation, NO Guarantees or Lectures on DVDs or CDs.
+$199 - Trade Manual, access to our Online Exam Preparation, NO Assistance, NO Guarantee, and NO Lectures on DVDs or CDs.

-$349 - Trade Manual plus Law & Business Manual, access to our Online Exam Preparation, 200% Guarantee, and Lectures on CDs.
+$229 - Trade Manual, access to our Online Exam Preparation, Application Assistance, 200% Guarantee, and Lectures on CDs.

-$399 - Trade Manual plus Law & Business Manual, access to our Online Exam Preparation, 200% Guarantee, and Lectures on DVDs.
+$259 - Trade Manual, access to our Online Exam Preparation, Application Assistance, 200% Guarantee, and Lectures on DVDs.

-$449 - Trade Manual plus Law & Business Manual, access to our Online Exam Preparation, 200% Guarantee, and Lectures on DVD & CDs.
+$289 - Trade Manual, access to our Online Exam Preparation, Application Assistance, 200% Guarantee, and Lectures on DVDs and CDs.